trustgraph/trustgraph/README.md

 {"content":"content addressable graph infrastructure","value":0.99,"source":"multihash-QmWdprFxhCWzjJ6D9Tw9tj5FyWFauhYuGtDQigVvwfteNv","target":"http://ipfs.io/"}
 ```

-The `hash` is created by applying a hashing function to the `canonical JSON`, which provides a permanent identifier (address) of this Trust Atom, eg:
+The `+hash` is created by applying a hashing function to the `canonical JSON`, which provides a permanent identifier (address) of this Trust Atom, eg:

 ```
 multihash-QmemzKk3wiXjNVNrtdj7Mos11dNYzMFbxkfNQJ6W25CwLb